Kiran7007/Interview-Preparation/docs/android.md

 ---

+## Can an app reliably detect rooted devices?

+No. Root detection is heuristic because an attacker can hide or bypass individual signals.
+Combine signals for risk scoring and let the backend decide which sensitive operations require stronger integrity.

+---
 ## How do you handle sensitive logging?

 Never log tokens, passwords, account numbers, or unnecessary personal data.
 Log only the minimum safe diagnostic information needed to investigate an issue, and review logging in release builds.